jonaschlegel/archaeological-fields-and-methods/README.md

 #### Research Companies and Institutes

 - **[Ludwig Boltzmann Institute for Archaeological Prospection and Virtual Archaeology](http://archpro.lbg.ac.at/)** (Vienna, Austria - Europe): Specializes in digital archaeological prospection and virtual reconstruction techniques.
+The insitute was discontinued in March 2024.
 - **[Centre for Digital Heritage](https://www.york.ac.uk/digital-heritage/)** (York, UK - Europe): Focuses on the use of digital methods to document and analyze archaeological sites and cultural heritage.
 - **[CyArk](https://www.cyark.org/)** (International): A non-profit organization that digitally preserves archaeological and cultural heritage sites using 3D modelling and laser scanning.